NSW Marine Rescue Launches With MAFI Gear

 NSW Rescue RIB delivered with MAFI Equipment

-Replacing an existing vessel operating in Jervis Bay, NSW Marine Rescue recently acepted delivery of a new Harwood Marine built RIB complete with Marine Air Flow engine room equipment.
+Replacing an existing vessel operating in Jervis Bay, NSW Marine Rescue recently accepted delivery of a new Harwood Marine built RIB complete with Marine Air Flow engine room equipment.

 Marine Air Flow's Ventilation System Details